|

 Las Vegas Private Poker Tournaments are Next Big Thing

 Thanks to Nevada state law, which permits private poker tournaments, the small intimate poker party has caught on as the next big thing in Vegas for businesspeople, investors and even some celebrities.
-Private poker tournaments are permitted, so long as the casino does not take a commission on bets wagered.
+Private poker tournaments are permitted, so long as the casino does not take a commission on bets wagered, this incidentally being the way that casinos profit from their public poker rooms.

 Wednesday, 22 June 2005